 How to get there

-Buses: No bus goes all the way down to the beach.
-There are buses from Heraklion to neighbouring Agia Pelagia in the summer, and some of them will go as far as the Athina Palace hotel.
+- Buses: No bus goes all the way down to the beach.
+There are buses from Heraklion to neighboring Agia Pelagia in the summer, and some of them will go as far as the Athina Palace hotel.
 Then it's a 5-10 min walk down.
 Bus station tel.
 2810- 245017/019/020.
-Bus can be taken from the bus stop in front of the Astoria Hotel in Eleftherias square.
+The bus can be taken from the bus stop in front of the Astoria Hotel in Eleftherias square.

 Where to stay